ministryofjustice/moj-frontend/docs/components/multi-select/index.md

 ---
 title: Multi select
 status: To be reviewed
-statusDate: June 2021
+statusDate: June 2026
+statusAction: Documentation updated
-lede: "Use the multi select component to let users select multiple items in a list."
+lede: "Use the multi select component to enable users to select all the items in a list."
 ---

-{% example template="examples/default", colocated=true, height=650 %}

-## When to use

-Use the multi select component to let users select multiple items in a list.

-## How to use

-If you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks [table macro](https://design-system.service.gov.uk/components/table/).